 Flying to and from the Aerodrome is quite straight forward.
 Although Redhill Aerodrome is located within the Gatwick Control Zone and beneath the Gatwick Control Area there is no requirement to contact Gatwick ATC.

-The Aerodrome Hours of Availability are: summer 0800-1800 hours UTC and winter 0900-1700 hours UTC.
+The Aerodrome operates H24 although it is only staffed during the following periods: summer 0800-1800 hours UTC and winter 0900-1700 hours UTC.
+General Aviation training flights are restricted to the periods when the Aerodrome is staffed (ATC and ARFFS being available).
 Pilots may apply to the Aerodrome Manager for Out of Hours Permits.
 Flights by AOC holders outside ATC hours will be subject to the Out of Hours surcharge.

 The UK AIP entry for Redhill contains operational information and details of the Redhill LFA and Redhill ICAO Aerodrome Chart.
 A diagram showing areas to be used for pre-take off checks together with helicopter training areas can be found here.

-All aircraft using Redhill must have a serviceable transponder.
+All aircraft using Redhill must have a serviceable transponder with altitude reporting.
 Those aircraft that do not may apply to the Aerodrome Manager/SATCO for an exemption.
 Visiting aircraft will be deemed to have an exemption by virtue of obtaining PPR.

 The use of Runway 18/36 is restricted to transponder equipped aircraft.

 To assist pilots in remaining outside Gatwick (Class D) airspace specific arrival and departure routings based on four Viisual Reference Points (VRPs); M23/M25 Motorway Junction, Godstone, Godstone Rail Station and Buckland Lake are operated.
 Compliance with these procedures is mandatory.